-A probationary teacher serving a probationary period of four (4) or five (5) years must be notified at least fifteen (15) days before the end of the school year (typically June 30) that their services will be discontinued.
+A probationary teacher serving a probationary period of four (4) or five (5) years must be notified at least fifteen (15) days before the end of the school year (typically June 30) that his or her services will be discontinued.
 If such probationary teacher started employment for the District after the first student day, or experienced a break in service, notice shall be provided at least fifteen (15) days before the end of the probationary year.

-A probationary teacher serving a probationary period of two (2) years must be notified at least sixty (60) days before the end of the school year (typically June 30) that their services will be discontinued.
+A probationary teacher serving a probationary period of two (2) years must be notified at least sixty (60) days before the end of the school year (typically June 30) that his or her services will be discontinued.
 If such probationary teacher started employment for the District after the first student day, or experienced a break in service, notice shall be provided at least sixty (60) days before the end of the probationary year.

-Ineffective Ratings
+Ineffective/Needing Support Ratings

-The contract of a probationary teacher rated "Ineffective" on the final year-end performance evaluation shall not be renewed.
+The contract of a probationary teacher rated Ineffective/Needing Support on the final year-end performance evaluation shall not be renewed.

-Any teacher on continuing tenure shall be subject to tenure charges seeking dismissal if they are rated "Ineffective" on three (3) consecutive final year-end evaluations.
+Any teacher on continuing tenure shall be subject to tenure charges seeking dismissal if they are rated Ineffective/Needing Support on three (3) consecutive final year-end evaluations.

-In the District's discretion, a teacher on continuing tenure who receives an overall rating of "Ineffective" on a final year end evaluation may be subject to tenure charges seeking dismissal after one or two years of such ratings.
+In the District's discretion, a teacher on continuing tenure who receives an overall rating of Ineffective/Needing Support on a final year end evaluation may be subject to tenure charges seeking dismissal after one or two years of such ratings.